tdhock/tdhock.github.io/_posts/2026-09-11-foil-atime.md

 ## Other figures

-Here, we continuing the `atime` code example, in order to highlight its other unique features (not related to performance testing different versions of R packages).
+Here, we continue the `atime` code example, in order to highlight its other unique features (not related to performance testing different versions of R packages).
 The code below computes best asymptotic references, which can be used to infer the asymptotic complexity classes (big-O notation).